Kenneth Hubbard: Second World War

 After the outbreak of the Second World War, Hubbard joined the Royal Air Force (RAF) on 21 June 1940.
 He earned his wings at No. 2 Flying Training School RAF at RAF Brize Norton, and was commissioned as a pilot officer in May 1941.
 He was posted to No. 2 Central Flying Training School at RAF Cranwell in June 1941, and then to No. 12 Flying Training School RAF at RAF Grantham in July 1942 as an instructor.
-In December 1942 he was posted to 311 Ferry Training Unit at Moreton in Marsh, where he did a conversion course on the Vickers Wellington medium bomber.
+In December 1942 he was posted to No. 311 Ferry Training Unit RAF at RAF Moreton-in-Marsh, where he did a conversion course on the Vickers Wellington medium bomber.
 He flew one out to Foggia Airfield Complex in Italy in January 1944, and joined No. 70 Squadron RAF, which operated the Wellington.
 He was awarded the Distinguished Flying Cross on 20 April 1945.
 His citation noted that he had "taken part in many attacks in close support of the Fifth and Eighth armies and against marshalling yards in the Po valley.
 One night in May 1944 he participated in a special low-level attack on an important railway bridge in north Italy."
 From January to May 1945 he was a pilot instructor at RAF Qastina in Palestine.
 He then returned to No. 70 Squadron RAF in Italy, which was now flying B24 Liberator bombers from Tortorella.